Rapptz/discord.py/docs/api.rst

     Specifies a :class:`Guild`\'s verification level, which is the criteria in which a member must meet before being able to send messages to the guild.

+    .. container:: operations

+        .. describe:: x == y

+            Checks if two verification levels are equal.
+        .. describe:: x != y

+            Checks if two verification levels are not equal.
+        .. describe:: x > y

+            Checks if a verification level is higher than another.
+        .. describe:: x < y

+            Checks if a verification level is lower than another.
+        .. describe:: x >= y

+            Checks if a verification level is higher or equal to another.
+        .. describe:: x <= y

+            Checks if a verification level is lower or equal to another.

     .. attribute:: none

         No criteria set.